- Acceptable Use Policy and User Agreement

 Conflicting Network Services

-I agree to the user obligations described above and agree not to use F&M's information and technology assets in any way that diminishes the effectiveness of those assets or interferes with the reasonable and individual use of those systems by others.
+I agree to the obligations described above and agree not to use F&M's information and technology assets in any way that diminishes the effectiveness of those assets or interferes with the reasonable and individual use of those systems by others.
 I acknowledge the right of Franklin & Marshall College, and its designated staff, to inspect, when necessary as a function of responsible system management, all files stored or data transmitted through the College’s information and technology assets.

-I understand that upon violation of the terms of this agreement, the College retains the right to deny future computing privileges.
+I understand that upon violation of the terms of this agreement, the College retains the right to deny current and future computing privileges.
 I understand that I may also be subject to further disciplinary action by the College and/or legal action arising from the violation of any federal, state, or local laws.

 Policy Maintained by: Information Technology Services, Vice President and Chief Information Officer